Camping in la Caldera

 Group size: min.
 4 / max.
 12 Persons

 Duration: 4 days

 Choose your dates and book now !!

 Weekend getaway to La Palma:

-… Enjoy a long weekend in La Palma, with camping in La Caldera de Taburiente: it has never been so comfortable!
+… Enjoy a long weekend in La Palma, with camping in the Caldera de Taburiente: it has never been so comfortable!

 Our four-day getaway is designed to enjoy a long weekend in La Palma.
 The package includes two nights in a hotel and one night camping inside the Caldera de Taburiente.

 During this long weekend in La Palma we will discover the essence of the Isla Bonita: the capital, Santa Cruz, with its unique architecture; a two-day walking tour through the National Park of La Caldera; stargazing from inside La Caldera.